GunjanKhatrii/GunjanKhatrii/README.md

 - SQL for data analysis and querying
 - Linux OS for development and scripting

-I'm still in the early stages of my data science journey — always experimenting, growing, and learning something new every day.
+I'm still in the early stages of my Machine Learning journey — always experimenting, growing, and learning something new every day.

 Thanks for stopping by!
 I hope you enjoy exploring my work. 😊